 Keep your TV inside the house, where the cold weather won’t destroy its internal hardware.

-If your TV was left in the cold, remember to let it rest at room temperature for at least a couple of hours.
+In case your TV is left in the cold, remember to let it rest at room temperature for at least a couple of hours.

 What’s your experience storing TVs in cold weather?
 Let us know in the comments below!